Health System and Department

 Information Technologies

 Duke University Medical Center also has a comprehensive electronic medical record system into which the Department of Radiology’s Visage PACS has been integrated.
-During the summer of 2013, Duke University Health System (DUHS) became the first provider in the greater Triangle to implement the country's leading electronic health record (EHR) system, Epic (Duke project name: Maestro Care).
-This multi-year project effectively created a "one-record, one-patient" system that consolidated and eliminated a total of 130 separate clinical IT systems.
+Since 2013, Duke University Health System (DUHS) has used the country's leading electronic health record (EHR) system, Epic (Duke MyChart).
+This comprehensive EHR has effectively created a "one-record, one-patient" system that consolidated and eliminated a total of 130 separate clinical IT systems.

 Workspace